MicrosoftDocs/msteams-docs/msteams-platform/samples/configure-tasks.md

 # Configure Tasks for external clients

-External or guest tasks are tasks that can be assigned to users who aren't part of your organization or don't have access to your application such as assigning a task to a customer.
+External tasks that can be assigned to users who aren't part of your organization or don't have access to your application such as assigning a task to a customer.

 To enable, you'll need an extra step of passing an XML string to each instance of Tasks PCF control attached to the sub grid component on desired MDA form.
-This XML string is a parametrized query that allows the control to extract the required data from a table that contains customer information.
+XML string is a parametrized query that allows the control to extract the required data from a table that contains customer information.

 Following are the steps to create external tasks: